 Backpacking food is one of the most important elements of a trek.
 And this delicious backpacking meal of Persian beef kebab and saffron rice is not your ordinary dehydrated food.

-Both of my boys were able to go to Philmont during their time as a Boy Scout.
-They came back 5-10 pounds lighter not because of the extensive physical exertion, but because of the food!
-Spam and tuna pouches only go so far with teenagers.
+Both my boys tackled Philmont and came back 5–10 pounds lighter — and not just from hiking.
+Spam and tuna pouches only go so far with teenage appetites.

-I learned a few keys to preparing and planning for backpacking food.
+- Light weight: With all the backpacking my boys did, I learned what they needed to prepare and plan their backpacking food.
 It needs to be light weight, jam packed with calories and of course, non-perishable.
-Mountain house meals are hearty, but they can be expensive, especially if you are planning a 1-week trip.

 Ingredients you need